- A nauseating act whereby an individual attempts to advance personal pursuits, often concluding in a loss of shame.

 - The single-most effective way to advance in a career and engage in mutually beneficial relationships.

 The first definition you read is exactly how I viewed networking for much of my collegiate and professional career.
 And, to my dismay, I couldn’t find the key to the career trajectory that I was looking for.
 I had a nice degree from a reputable university, two internships with Major League Baseball affiliated organizations, and what I believed to be a bevy of skills that employers were looking for.
 Yet, with each painstaking online application I filled out, I seldom heard back.
 As Larry David might say, I was very flummoxed.

-Then, in 2014, I decided to try something new.
+In 2014, I decided to try something new.
 I used a personal connection I had to put me in touch with someone at an organization looking for a short-term, part-time communications associate.
 I interviewed and got the job, which I parlayed into another marketing gig through networking, and again into another.
 In fact, there has been a cyclical cause and effect of career progression, thanks largely in part to networking.
 With each position I’ve acquired through a connection, I’ve honed skills and bolstered my resume to a point where I am a qualified candidate when the next opportunity arises.

 But, in order to reap the benefits, I had to shift my paradigm on networking.
 Previously, I thought networking was predicated on events where people in uncomfortable clothes went into even more uncomfortable gatherings, generally accompanied by a few beverages and assorted cheeses, having forced conversations while making unwanted professional advances business cards.

 Maybe that scenario does actually exist – but it’s not representative of what I believe the purest form of networking is.